Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 • Pain/discomfort level: 2/5

-Most of the best IPL hair removal devices look something like a cross between a hairdryer and a speed gun.
+Most of the best IPL hair removal devices look a little like a hair dryer or speed gun.
 When held against the skin above the upper lip or on the body, they use gentle pulses of broad-spectrum light to heat hair follicles at the root to prevent regrowth.
-Although the initial course of IPL will remove your all your hair follicles, they can grow back, which is why IPL is classed as semi-permanent rather than permanent.
+Although the initial course of treatments will remove all of your hair follicles, they can grow back, which is why IPL is classed as hair reducation rather than permanent removal.

-How to do it at home: You should shave the treatment area first.
+How to do it at home: Shave the treatment area first.
 "If you treat with hair present, the energy goes into the hair shaft and doesn’t reach the root, where the growth comes from," Buckwell explains.
-Then, simply press your device onto the skin, where it will deliver a flash of light.
+Then, press the device onto the skin, where it will deliver a flash of light.

-How it works with different hair types: IPL devices aren’t suitable for everyone as there needs to be a sufficient amount of contrast between the skin and hair color.
+How it works with different hair types: IPL devices aren’t suitable for all as there has to be sufficient contrast between the skin and hair color.
 For example, IPL won’t work on naturally light blonde, red, white, or gray hairs as they contain little pigment.
-It's also not one of the best hair removal options for dark skin (five or higher on the Fitzpatrick scale), as IPL is also absorbed by the melanin found in the skin, causing it to heat up and potentially burn.
+It's also not one of the best hair removal options for dark skin (5+ on the Fitzpatrick scale), as IPL is also absorbed by the melanin found in the skin, causing it to heat up and potentially burn.

 Typically, those with pale to medium skin tones and naturally dark blonde, brown, and black hair are the best candidates for IPL.
-But if you're unsure, there's no need to worry, as many of today's IPL devices come with a built-in skin scanner and simply stop flashing if they detect skin and hair color that isn't suitable.
+But the good news is that, if you're unsure, many of today's IPL devices come with a built-in skin scanner and simply stop flashing if they detect skin and hair color that isn't suitable.

 Waxing